Your area Not set — showing everywhere

 Topics discussed

-A continuation of a hearing regarding Stephen and Anita Wolf's request for a variance to construct a utility shed in violation of the front yard setback at 1107 Newport Road.
+The board reviewed an updated application for a variance to allow the construction of a utility shed in violation of the front yard setback at 1107 Newport Road.

 Controversy & dissent